-The example Trustees' Annual Report and accounts are intended to assist preparers apply the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2015), also known as the Charities SORP (FRS 102).
+The example Trustees' Annual Report and accounts are intended to assist preparers apply the second edition of the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2019), also known as the Charities SORP (FRS 102).
 Whilst every effort has been made to ensure that the example accords with charity law as it applies in England and Wales, preparers should refer to the relevant regulations and the Charities SORP (FRS 102) when preparing a charity's accounts.

-The author welcomes comments on the technical accuracy of the example and any observations should be submitted by e-mail to: nigel.davies@charitycommission.gsi.gov.uk

-However if you have any enquiry about FRS 102 or the Charities SORP (FRS 102) please contact your professional advisor or professional body.
+The example was updated by Clare Thomas, Accountancy Services, Charity Commission for England and Wales.
+Comments on the technical accuracy of the example and any observations should be submitted by e-mail to: clare.thomas@charitycommission.gov.uk If you have any technical enquiry about FRS 102 or the Charities SORP (FRS 102) please contact your professional advisor or professional body.